 - Place onto a rack to cool completely.

 - When tart shell and pastry cream is cool and ready to assemble, make the glaze.
-Bring jelly and 2 TBS water to boil in a small pot.
+Heat jelly and 2 tablespoon water in a small pot.
 Whisk until jelly is melted.
 Remove any bits of fruit.

 - Spoon pastry cream into tart shell and spread out evenly.
 You will want to fill about ⅔ of the tart shell with the pastry cream.